joiecao/DH110-Assignment3/README.md

 The interview will cover the following:

-1. Background questions
+Introduction- A short overview of the interview Background questions/contextual inquiry- Ask about previous PC building experience, what they about the community, if they feel that it is something too technical or difficult to get into.
-Ask about previous PC building experience, what the user knows about the community, if they feel that it is something too technical or difficult to get into.
+Observation/User Activity- observe the user try to navigate PC part picker as well as conduct their own research on PC bulding as someone completely new to the hobby

-2. Observation
+Asking the user to do research on PC building and observe how easy/difficult it is to find resources.

-3. Follow-up questions a.
-These were directive.
-I sought to understand alternative sources of information that users tapped into, besides the one shown in the observation period.
+Closing- A short wrap up of the interview as well as giving them the opportunity to ask me any questions

 ## Step 4: